-As of May 6, 2020, the interest rate is 1.30% APY on all account balances of 1 cent or more.
+As of September 2021, the interest rate is as high as 0.70% APY depending on your balance.
 While not the highest in the market, the rate is still pretty competitive compared to the best high-yield savings accounts.

 Sallie Mae also gives customers a $10 bonus when they refer a friend who signs up and funds a SmartyPig account with at least $25 within 30 days of that referral.
 You can refer up to 100 friends to earn up to $1,000.

 Remember, federal law limits withdrawals to only six from your savings and money market accounts per month.
-Sallie Mae will charge you $10 per withdrawal after you’ve reached the monthly limit.
+Sallie Mae will refuse withdrawal requests that are initiated after you’ve reached the monthly limit.

 Money Market Account

-Because Sallie Mae does not offer a checking account, you’ll need to link an external bank account to fund your Sallie Mae accounts.
+Because Sallie Mae does not offer a checking account, you may need to link an external bank account to fund your Sallie Mae accounts.

 Sallie Mae offers certificates of deposit (CDs) with a variety of terms.
 These are savings tools with a locked-in interest rate for a set term.
 When the term is over, you can either withdraw your funds or renew for another term.

-As of May 1, 2020, Sallie Mae’s rates range from 1.10% APY to 1.15% APY on terms of six months to three years.
+As of September 2021, Sallie Mae’s rates range from 0.30% APY to 0.70% APY on terms of six months to five years.
 These rates are competitive, but you may be able to earn more with one of the best CD rates from another bank or credit union.

 |Sallie Mae CD Rates|